-- 4.7.2.1 Professional Expression (publications, performances and presentations).
+- 47.1 Teaching and advising effectiveness is understood and evaluated in terms of, but not limited to, the following: - 47.1.1 The ability to communicate information and ideas and the capacity to encourage and promote learning in the classroom. - 47.12 The overall organization of the courses taught. - 47.13 Evidence of an ongoing effort to remain informed about and intellectually engaged in current developments in the field. - 47.1.4 The faculty member's course management skills. - 47.15 Evidence of student learning. - 472 Professional Activity - 4721 Professional Expression (publications, performances and presentations).
 Assessment of the quality of professional expression will rest on such considerations as the prestige of the publisher or journal, the prominence of the conference or venue, exhibit or performance, the comments of published reviews, the existence and number of citations of the work and evaluations by respected members of the discipline.
 Often these quality assessments can be made in consultation with tenured colleagues from the faculty member's discipline or from other participants in enrichment experiences.
 Occasionally, external sources will have to be consulted to validate the quality of professional activity.
-Activity in this regard can be understood and evaluated in terms of, but not limited to, behaviors and practices such as the following: - 4.7.2.1.1 The faculty member publishes a book (or book chapter), a monograph, an article in a scholarly journal, a musical composition or arrangement, a review of an article, book, or artistic production, or a contribution to an encyclopedia, gallery catalog, or brochure. - 4.7.2.1.2 The faculty member presents a paper (or poster) at a professional meeting, or exhibits a painting, sculpture or other creative artwork.
+Activity in this regard can be understood and evaluated in terms of, but not limited to, behaviors and practices such as the following: - 4.721.1 The faculty member publishes a book (or book chapter), a monograph, an article in a scholarly journal, a musical composition or arrangement, a review of an article, book, or artistic production, or a contribution to an encyclopedia, gallery catalog, or brochure. - 4.7212 The faculty member presents a paper (or poster) at a professional meeting, or exhibits a painting, sculpture or other creative artwork.
 The faculty member performs in or directs, stages or designs costumes/sets for, a musical, theatrical or dance production.